gaelcolas/datum/README.md

 Datum is currently developed on Windows PowerShell 5.1, but will soon be tested against PowerShell 6.

+**Datum is subject to have breaking change without prior notification, and without a major version bump until v1.0.0 is released (aiming for April 2018, or earlier).**
+Should this be an problem, feel free to raise an issue where we'll notify before releasing breaking changes, and explain the modification to do.
+From now on, the core functionalities may not change much, but the Interface, and especially the configuration file might change abruptly.

 ## Table of Content

  1. [Why Datum?](#1-why-datum)